ENCCS/gpu-programming/content/1-gpu-history.rst

 .. questions::

    - What is Moore's law?
-   - What problem do GPUs solve?
+   - What problems do GPUs solve?

 .. objectives::